vladasulaja/vladimirsulaja.github.io/index.md

 </p>

 <h4>Visual Results</h4>
-<p>The following charts illustrate the quantitative impact of trade balance adjustment on macroeconomic dynamics:</p>
+<p>In the following section we use the model we sketched and simulate all the variables.
+The following charts illustrate the quantitative impact of trade balance adjustment on macroeconomic dynamics:</p>

 <div style="margin-bottom: 2rem;">
   <h5>Investment and Output (HP-Filtered Correlation)</h5>